 The more income you have, the lower your CA benefit will be.
-The maximum benefit for a family of 3 is $278 per month if you earn no money at work.
+The maximum benefit for a family of three is $278 per month if you earn no money at work.

 For CA there is a difference between unearned income like SSDI and earned income, which is money you make for working.
 When you have earned income, they subtract $90 from your income before calculating your benefit amount.
 If your income is unearned, they don’t.

 Kaylee is a single mother of two.
-She receives $200 per month in unearned income.
+She has $200 per month in unearned income.
 All of her income is countable, because she doesn't work.
 That means her family gets:

 Jocelyn is also a single mother of two.
 She has a job where she makes $400 per month.
 Because she works, not all of her income is counted by the TANF Cash Assistance program.
 Her countable income is:

-If you do make some money, the CA program is designed so that your benefit never goes down by as much money as you make.
+If you earn money at work, the CA program is designed so that your benefit never goes down by as much money as you make.
 That means that you’ll always be better off if you have a job.

 To apply for Cash Assistance (CA) you can:

 - Download an application, fill it out, and submit it to your local DES/Family Assistance Administration office